 Choosing the correct tackle

-When trout fishing in Korea, I thought it will be a good idea to fish with Korean Tackle.
+In Korea, I thought it will be a good idea to fish with Korean Tackle.
 The tackle shops in Korea are a sight to behold.
 With row upon row of various minnows, jerkbaits and crankbaits.
-I have never seen a bigger selection and most of the top brands were well present.
+I have never seen a bigger selection and most of the top brands were present.

 The lurker in the first pool